colinrec34/CodePath-iOS-Prework/README.md

 ## App Brainstorming (Step 4)

+### Favorite Apps
+Reddit
+- Infinite Scrolling
+- Separate Panes
+- Swipe to Go Back
+Fitness
+- Syncronization with Apple Watch
+- Automatic Tracking of Progress
+- Goal Setting

+Capital One
+- FaceID login
+- Separate Info Pane on Homescreen

+### App Idea
+Lifting App:
+This app synchronizes with the apple watch to track your lifting.
+This would track sets, reps, and count out rest time for you.
+It would also show gifs of poses for each exercise.
+It would also let you build custom workouts yourself.
+It will also let you share your workouts with friends, and show your progress to friends.

 - Change the font of the labels, make them prettier!
 - Improve the UI by using different fonts/colors/background
 - Feel free to play around with other elements, such as image views, textfields, etc.